cascadiacollections/node-gittip/README.md

 ## License

-node-gittip: Copyright (c) 2013 Kevin Coughlin
+node-gratipay: Copyright (c) 2013 Kevin Coughlin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the